Langstone, Hampshire: Geography

 The village High Street is designated as a Conservation Area (denoted by a blue plaque at the sea-end of the High Street), while the coastal path leading eastwards from the village is both part of Hampshire County Council's Solent Way and the same Councils' Wayfarers Walk.

 Thorney Island and Portsea Island are also both clearly visible from the village coast.

 Pubs In Langstone

+There are two Grade II listed pubs in Langstone: